San Francisco Italian Athletic Club: Statuto Race

 This is an annual footrace, started in 1919 by the Unione Sportiva Italiana predecessor of the continuing club.
 It celebrates the creation of Italy's first constitution, the Statuto Albertino.
 It is one of a number in the Bay Area such as the Dipsea (started in 1905) and Bay to Breakers (started in 1912 as the "Cross City Race").
 The Statuto and these others are among the oldest footraces in the United States.
 A National Park Service document stated, about the Statuto: "The annual footrace across city streets energized the North Beach community, largely composed of Italian immigrants looking for a better life in America.
 The club’s activism in community improvement included not only the footrace and other sports but also culture and community service."
 It had its 101st running on June 5, 2022, with an 8K footrace won in 24 minutes and 54 seconds.
 There was also a 2M walk event.

 Athletics

 The club has participated in numerous sporting activities including baseball, basketball cycling, fencing, gymnastics, running, and soccer.
 Their Statuto Race is among the oldest annual foot races in the country having started back in 1919 to commemorate Italy's first constitution as a cohesive nation.
 One of the club's highest achievements was accomplished by their soccer team when they won the 1976 National Challenge Cup Steve Negoesco, of USF fame, was the coach of the champion soccer team.
-Other notable people from the SFIAC club are Ray Piva (runner), Steve Landi (power lifter), Gino Cimoli (baseball), and Steve Mariucci (football).
+Other notable people from the SFIAC are Ray Piva (runner), Steve Landi (power lifter), Gino Cimoli (baseball), and Steve Mariucci (football).

 In 2016, SFIAC's Men's Soccer Team was promoted to the SFSFL Premier Division, which returns the team to the top local semi-professional level within the San Francisco Bay Area.
 SFIAC's soccer team still competes in the SFSFL Premier Division to this day.